presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

       # Now write a line of code to assign the value of the first
       # message ("This problem might...") from the big fb_data data
       # structure to a variable called first_message.
 Do not hard code your answer!
-      # (That is, write it in terms of fb_data, so that it would work
+      # (That means, write it in terms of fb_data, so that it would work
-      # with any content stored in the variable fb_data that has
+      # with any content stored in the variable fb_data which has
       # the same structure as that of the fb_data we gave you.)

+      # Write a second line of code to assign the value of the name of the second person who posted ("John Smythe") to a variable called second_name.
+Do not hard code your answer!

       ====

       import test
-      print "testing whether variable first_message was set correctly"
+      print "testing whether variables first_message and second_name were set correctly"
       try:
          test.testEqual(first_message,fb_data["data"][0]["message"])
+         test.testEqual(second_name,fb_data["data"][1]["from"]["name"])
       except:
          print "first_message not defined, or fb_data was changed"

-3. Now, in the next few questions, you’ll build components and then a complete program that lets people play Hangman.
+5. In the next few questions, you’ll build components and then a complete program that lets people play Hangman.
 Below is an image from the middle of a game...

 .. image:: Figures/HangmanSample.JPG